jaredcatkinson/abstraction-workshop/content/Labs/eng_dynamic_analysis/index.md

 6. Once the filter appears in the list, click `Apply`

-7. We want to remove powershell.exe from the capture list, to do this uncheck its box on the left of its column.
+7. We want to remove powershell.exe from the capture list, to do this uncheck its box on the left of its column within the filter listing.
 Your filter should now look like this:

 ![Procmon](images/filter.png)